 How many people will be on the same trip as us?

 See above for boats: a longtail will sit anywhere from 12 – 60 people; speedboats up to 90; and cruise boats can take 35 – 150, depending on their size.
 In high and peak seasons you can expect the boats to be close to full; in low season they are unlikely to be filled to capacity.
-For kayaking and other inland trips, these are usually done by minivan, so there would be up to 12 people in your group on each trip.
-Obviously, as many companies operate tours to the same destinations, there are likely to be a lot more people there when you arrive.
+For kayaking and other inland trips, these are usually done by minivan, so there would be up to 14 people in your transportation to and from the site(s) on each trip.
+Obviously, as many companies operate tours to the same destinations, there are likely to be a lot more people there when you arrive; it is often the case that your group will get merged with others on arrival, for example.

 Do I have to take an organised tour, or can I visit the same places independently?

-Finally, we have put together an article if you are interested in finding out more about what to expect if you decide to go on an organised group tour in Krabi.
+Finally, to find out if group tours are really for you, we have put together an article about what to expect if you decide to go on an organised group tour in Krabi.